 Mr. Maciel graduated from Hardin-Simmons University (HSU) with a Bachelor of Behavioral Science.
 He then earned a Master of Science in Education from Baylor University.

-In 1993, Mr. Maciel became the assistant administrator of the New Mexico Baptist Children’s Home in Portales, N.M., and was named chief administrator in 1997.
+In 1993, Mr. Maciel became the assistant administrator of the New Mexico Baptist Children’s Home in Portales and was named chief administrator in 1997.
 Returning to higher education in 1999, Mr. Maciel served as director of student services at Truett Seminary and was named assistant dean in 2001.

 In 2007, Mr. Maciel became president of Baptist University of the Américas in San Antonio.
 La Prensa Foundation recognized him with the “Religion Award,” one of the Celebrate Hispanic Heritage Awards.
 In 2010, he was presented the Distinguished Alumni Award from Logsdon School of Theology at HSU.
 In 2014, the HSU Alumni Association recognized him with a Distinguished Alumni Award.

-He and his wife, Sabrina, have two daughters—Brianna, a school teacher in Belton who is married to Ryan Johnson, and Carmen, a graduate of the University of Mary Hardin-Baylor who is a graphic designer at East Texas Baptist University.
+He and his wife, Sabrina, have two daughters—Brianna, a school teacher in Belton who is married to Ryan Johnson, and Carmen, a graduate of the University of Mary Hardin-Baylor who is a graphic designer at McLennan Community College.